 Certificate in Administration and Supervision

-Graduate students interested in careers in supervision or as school principals enjoy the program's emphasis on educational leadership and strategies for working in complex organizations.
 The program's four primary strands include the development and understanding of leadership styles; a comprehensive look at organizational development, school culture, and perceptions of power; the blending of theory and practice; and an assessment of curriculum development and how people learn.
 Program candidate may complete the state certification requirements by earning 21 semester hours of graduate coursework from the following six areas: School Administration/ Clinical and/or Instructional Supervision, Curriculum Design, Group Dynamics, School Law, and Practicum/Internship.